-Japanese eat a wide range of foods, including imports from China and the West.
-The staple of their diet is rice, usually eaten plain from a bowl without seasoning or butter.
+Japanese people enjoy a wide range of foods, including dishes and foodstuffs imported from China and the West.
+The staple of the Japanese diet is rice, usually eaten plain from a bowl without seasoning or butter.
 Rice is complemented with other dishes, including fish, meat, vegetables, various pickles, and soup.
-Japanese people eat much seafood.
-Some fresh fish is eaten raw with soy sauce as sashimi,or combined raw with rice insushi.
-However, most fish is cooked, often grilled or deep fried in batter (tempura).
+Japan is an island nation, and Japanese people eat a great deal of seafood.
+Some fresh fish is eaten raw with soy sauce as sashimi or combined raw with rice to form sushi.
+However, most fish is cooked, often grilled or deep-fried in batter (tempura).

-Buddhism discouraged the eating of meat, but this taboo (prohibition) has largely disappeared.
-Japanese eat chicken, pork, and beef, but servings are small.
-Soup is made from fermented soy bean paste (miso) or dried bonito shavings (katsuobushi).
+Buddhism discouraged the eating of meat, but this taboo has largely disappeared.
+Japanese eat chicken, pork, and beef, but servings tend to be small.
+Soup is made with fermented soy bean paste (miso) or dried bonito shavings (katsuobushi).
 Noodles in various forms are a common main dish.

 Most Western foods can be found in Japan.
 Hamburgers and pizza are popular, and many U.S. restaurant chains are well represented.

 Meals do not include desserts.
 Sweets are served separately with tea or coffee.
-Japanese sweets are often based on sweet bean paste.
-Western baked goods are widely available.
+Japanese sweets often include sweet bean paste in the middle.
+Western baked goods, often with a Japanese twist, are widely available.

-The national beverage is green tea.
-Black tea, coffee, soda, and beer are all popular.
-Milk and dairy products, a recent addition to the Japanese diet, have become popular in recent years.
-A recipe for green tea ice cream, combining traditional and modern ingredients, follows.
+The national beverage, of course, is Japan’s famous green tea.
+Black tea, coffee, soda, and beer are all popular as well.
+Milk and dairy products are a recent but very popular addition to the Japanese diet.

+Japanese food is served in numerous small dishes.
+Pieces are cut to be eaten with chopsticks, except at restaurants that serve Western-style food eaten with a knife and fork.
+It is normal and polite to drink soup straight from the bowl.
+Sticking chopsticks upright in a rice bowl or passing food from one pair of chopsticks to another is inappropriate, however.
+These gestures are associated with cremation ceremonies.

+To really understand how today’s Japanese food culture combines the local and the international, the traditional and the modern, try this recipe for green tea ice cream!

 Recipe